Ethan826/ethankent-dot-dev/content/posts/breaking_fold.md

-We can do the same kind of thing for our "game" from the [previous post](https://ethankent.dev/posts/i_fold#fold-is-useful-when-we-must-iterate-with-a-flag-or-intermediate-result), in which you must collect one `tinyBooomer` or two `megaBoomers` to win, a `nothing` does nothing and a `whammy` makes you lose, assuming you haven’t yet won.
+We can do the same kind of thing for our "game" from the [previous post](https://ethankent.dev/posts/i_fold#fold-is-useful-when-we-must-iterate-with-a-flag-or-intermediate-result), in which you must collect one `tinyBoomer` or two `megaBoomers` to win, a `nothing` does nothing and a `whammy` makes you lose, assuming you haven’t yet won.